Blockchains have a range of intriguing use cases, find out where you could start seeing blockchain next.

 There is enormous potential for combining blockchains with supply chains.
 A range of metrics can be tracked and monitored for companies and consumers.
 Efficiency can be increased by better tracking and monitoring supply chains for potential issues or losses caused by inefficiency at less apparent bottlenecks.
 At the same time, authentication of products, verification of certifications, and other types of data can be provided publicly in ways that allow for auditing and review by anyone, increasing trust on the consumer or customer side of the equation.

 The authenticity of medications in some countries is a huge issue.
 Some regions are significantly high risk for those looking to purchase drugs and various medicines to manage health conditions.
 Being able to check data on a blockchain against a package in your hand and for pharmacies to do the same can reduce these risks while helping to hinder those marking bootleg or fake medications.

-Another way that healthcare can potentially benefit from blockchain technology is the storage of information.
+Another way healthcare can potentially benefit from blockchain technology is the storage of information.
 Vital records like patient data, treatment history, and blood types could be stored or verifiable against data on a blockchain.
 Ensuring data is accurate to those providing you care is essential to positive outcomes, and perhaps in the future, we will see more of this necessity being fulfilled by blockchains.
-While the medical industry can often be slower to adapt its underlying processes, potential cost-saving measures often stand out.
+While the medical industry can often adapt its underlying processes slower, potential cost-saving measures often stand out.
 For the healthcare industry, saving funds on storing patient data while increasing security is an excellent incentive to adopt blockchain.

 While this sounds like surveillance, and there is potential for that too, in some ways, compliance can also be a social good in the proper context.
 For example, food safety is one significant place where verifying and monitoring compliance can potentially be better managed with blockchain.
 Being confident the food on your local grocery store shelves was monitored carefully to better protect against foodborne illnesses is likely something that many people would consider favorable.